Skip to content

 Fortunately, teachers employed in Missouri schools remain in a good position to make a difference in student achievement.
 They tend to have class sizes at or below the recommended maximum of 18 students.

 Hiring more teachers helps keep the number of students per teacher low.
 Unfortunately, some public school districts struggle to fill positions because of new standards and a large number of retiring teachers from the Baby Boomer generation.
-On the other hand, researchers like West and Woessmann "argue that the quality of the teacher, rather than the size of the class, drives student achievement."
+On the other hand, researchers like Woessmann argue that the quality of the teacher, school, school system governance and institutional structures, rather than the size of the class, drives student achievement.

 Since studies on classroom sizes point out that a highly qualified teacher can positively affect student achievement, teachers may want to consider pursuing a master's degree or certification to advance their knowledge and improve their teaching methods.